DITAS-Project/deployment-engine/README.md

 4. Ansible playbook used on the created virtual machine to set up a kubernetes cluster

-Data is structured as in the following schema - swagger api file: https://app.swaggerhub.com/apis/jacekwachowiak/REST-Kubernetes/1.0.0
+Data is structured as in the following schema - swagger api file (available in /src/api/): https://app.swaggerhub.com/apis/jacekwachowiak/REST-Kubernetes/1.0.0

 Steps to go:
 * rewrite scripts if multiple masters are needed, add information about the status of the deployment to the python return arguments
 * rewrite swagger file and all dependencies in the code to match the blueprint
+* fin the solution to some machines having problem with ssh through ansible run from go

 To run the project in its current state it is necessary to have a working instance of MySQL (for ubuntu `sudo apt-get install mysql-server`, user/pwd used are `root/root`), go (with libraries - when you build for the first time `go` will tell you what is missing and you can get it with `go get x` where `x` is usually a package in form of `github.com/...`),